Aggre7/Aggre7/README.md

 --->

  <br/>
+👋🏼 Hi there!

-- 🥷🏾 Carbon-Based Token Predictor | Compiler of Distributed Enterprise Chaos into Code
+- 🥷🏾 Carbon-Based Token Predictor | Distributed Systems Engineer

+- ⚡ That Being Said I Lead and Manage a team in charge of delivering Enterprise solutions using SpringBoot due to its Exceptional Capabilities, Postgres+Cassandra; (the best) CQRS duo and the rest mentioned below.
+I'm also a part time mentor as I unblock, review and help ship code that are Results and Product Oriented.

-- 👨‍💻 Awaiting `GPT-6` to Fine-tune Spotify and give my car `Bumblebee-Style` `Speech Synthesis`
+- 👨‍💻 But apparently I'm still waiting on `GPT-6` to Fine-tune Spotify and give my car `Bumblebee-Style` `Speech Synthesis`

-- ⚡ I spend my free time chasing the rabbit hole where Compiler Theory meets Model Distillation.

-- 🔭 After all, Reality is Just a Wrapper For Entropy on our Kardashev Gradient Ascent.
+- 🔭 After all, Reality is Just a Wrapper For Information Distribution on our Kardashev Gradient Ascent.

 <p>
 <img alt="AWS" src="https://img.shields.io/badge/AWS-232F3E?style=flat&logo=amazonwebservices&logoColor=white" height="25px"/>